 However, you want to use clear text that describes the topic or keywords contained on the target page.
 This will improve usability for both users and search engines.

 Creating a resources page with lots of outbound links is generally not a good idea because the links are not natural for readers.

 Instead, look for opportunities to include relevant, outbound links directly in your content.
 For example, if you’re writing about a particular marketing tool, why not include a link to it?
 This is helpful for users and can help support your pages.

 You can include outbound links naturally on your pages to explain technical references and provide additional points of view.
 In addition, you can link to authority resources that contain more helpful information on a particular topic or help to further clarify a point.

 You can also include links to statistics and studies that support your articles.

-In April 2016, Google started issuing penalties to websites that contained unnatural or irrelevant outbound links.
+Google started issuing penalties to websites that contained unnatural or irrelevant outbound links.
 Believing that the unnatural links were an attempt to artificially boost other website’s rankings, Google applied a “manual spam action” to the offending websites.

 Webmasters were directed to either remove the questionable links or add nofollow tags to each one.

 While outbound links are definitely valuable, too many outbound links can annoy website visitors.

 If you’re going to include external links on your pages, you need to make sure that they are helpful and relevant for your readers.